-The Museu de Ciències Naturals de Barcelona (Barcelona Natural History Museum) was founded over 130 years as an institution in which to store a natural heritage collection now consisting of over three million specimens.
-The collection comprises articles from a wide range of fields, including mineralogy, petrology, paleontology, zoology and botany.
+The Museu de Ciències Naturals de Barcelona (Barcelona Natural History Museum) was founded over 130 years ago as an institution in which to store a natural heritage collection now consisting of over three million specimens.
+The collection comprises articles from a wide range of fields, including mineralogy, petrology, palaeontology, zoology and botany.
 The collection has been enriched from year to year by donations from private individuals and through agreements between the museum, the Barcelona Zoo and Catalan National Parks.

 The museum is spread out in the city, with three main locations:

-The Martorell Museum in Ciutadella Park is a neoclassical building, designed by Antoni Rovira i Trias, which houses the geology and paleontology collections, as well as a library specializing in these fields.
+The Martorell Museum in Ciutadella Park is a neoclassical building, designed by Antoni Rovira i Trias, which houses the geology and palaeontology collections, as well as a library specialising in these fields.
 These will soon be moved to the Castell dels Tres Dragons (Castle of the Three Dragons) building, which also houses the Nature Laboratory.
 The laboratory currently contains the zoology collections.
 The facility is used to carry out scientific research by the museum and to manage the content of the collections.
 The building itself was originally built as a café-restaurant for the 1888 Universal Exposition and is thus rich in artistic and architectural importance.

-Looking for an accommodation near Ciutadella Park, the largest public park of Barcelona?
+Looking for accommodation near Ciutadella Park, the largest public park of Barcelona?
 Then check out our Apartments in El Born!

 Seeking accommodation near this beautiful natural area?
 Take a look at our Apartments in Sants – Montjuic!

-The Museu Blau was built by architects Herzog & de Meuron in 2004 and opened in March of 2011 as a dynamic facility with plenty to offer, including exhibitions, workshops, conferences and a media resource center.
-The 9,000 square meters of the museum are distributed into 2 floors.
+The Museu Blau was built by architects Herzog & de Meuron in 2004 and opened in March of 2011 as a dynamic facility with plenty to offer, including exhibitions, workshops, conferences and a media resource centre.
+The 9,000 square metres of the museum are divided into 2 floors.
 The building also features a huge, open-access foyer where all exhibitions start and end.
-The building facilities include a conference hall, lecture rooms, a shop, temporary exhibition spaces, a media library with an extensive digital archive of audio documents and audiovisual presentations as well reference books, a “Science Nest” educational area for children under 6 years old, and “Planeta Vida”, a benchmark exhibition that interprets the Earth today as an interaction between the physical and chemical environments of our globe and human beings.
+The building facilities include a conference hall, lecture rooms, a shop, temporary exhibition spaces, a media library with an extensive digital archive of audio documents and audiovisual presentations as well as reference books, a “Science Nest” educational area for children under 6 years old, and “Planeta Vida”, a benchmark exhibition that interprets the Earth today as an interaction between the physical and chemical environments of our globe and human beings.

 Phone: (+34) 932566002